 - Born: August 21, 1944 (age 73)

 - Bio: Weir is another product of the Australian New Wave movement.
-The Sydneysider made Picnic at Hanging Rock and Gallipoli in his early career; the latter film was a landmark picture focusing on the exploits of Aussie soldiers at the Battle of Gallipoli in World War I. Weir later directed the period-piece political romance The Year of Living Dangerously, as well as Witness, a mystery-thriller starring Harrison Ford.
+The Sydneysider made Picnic at Hanging Rock and Gallipoli in his early career; the latter film was a landmark picture focusing on the exploits of Aussie soldiers at the Battle of Gallipoli in World War I. Weir later directed the political romance The Year of Living Dangerously, as well as Witness, a mystery-thriller starring Harrison Ford.
 However, Weir’s best known films might be the legendary Dead Poets Society starring the late Robin Williams, The Truman Show with Jim Carrey, and 2003’s Master and Commander: The Far Side of the World, which starred Russell Crowe and received 10 Oscar nominations.

-- Favorite film/Why I like their work: Obviously, Master and Commander, Witness, The Truman Show and Dead Poets Society are bound to get all the love if you’re familiar with Weir’s work (to be sure, all three are outstanding).
+- Favorite film/Why I like their work: Obviously, Master and Commander, Witness, The Truman Show and Dead Poets Society are bound to get all the love if you’re familiar with Weir’s work (to be sure, all four are outstanding).
 But his earliest films are also a must-see.
 Gallipoli captures a watershed moment in WWI, when Australia and New Zealand came into their own as countries.
 The Year of Living Dangerously captures a wartime romance in 1960s Indonesia and features several stirring performances.